|

 -

-- This hoverfly is relatively smaller.
-We saw them only once in Alexandra
+- We saw them only once in Alexandra

 Hill during late summer.
 We saw some of them feeding on the pink wild flowers Grass Lily,